mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/08-custom-subclasses.md

 *Military clerics who serve as battlefield healers, morale officers, and spiritual guardians of armies*

 War Chaplains are combat clerics attached to military units.
-Found in both Thaldros and Aethoria (and as mercenaries in the Border), they bless troops before battle, heal the wounded in the thick of combat, and provide spiritual strength to soldiers facing death.
+Found in both Thaldros and Aethoria (and as mercenaries in the frontier), they bless troops before battle, heal the wounded in the thick of combat, and provide spiritual strength to soldiers facing death.

 ### **DOMAIN SPELLS**